belden/iFitController/README.md

 { "values": {"Fan Speed":"50" },"type":"set" }
 ````

 Sliders have been built to replicate these commands.
 In addition while there is an active websockets connection, events from the machine are relayed to any websocket hosts connected.
-We keyed off the chest heart rate sensor and also capture speed and incline into a CSV format in the javascript session.
+We keyed off the chest heart rate sensor and also capture speed and incline into a realtime scrolling graph for heartrate and speed and incline, and also a downloadable CSV format in the javascript session.
 That file that can be downloaded after your session is complete for later use in Excel etc (see below).

 Here you can see Elmo enjoying his ride!